mindspore-ai/docs/docs/lite/api/source_en/api_java/mscontext.md

 The value of DeviceType is 1, and the specified device type is GPU.

 The value of DeviceType is 2, and the specified device type is NPU.

+The value of DeviceType is 3, and the specified device type is Ascend.

 ## CpuBindMode